supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

     >**Note:** If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+> - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-- Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+> - Hit the Validate button for the corresponding task.
+You can proceed to the next task if you receive a success message.
-- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Task 4: Configure Roles